TomDDG/ZXPicoMD/Code/README.md

 #define FF_SYNC_t		HANDLE
 ````

 As you can see I use fast seek to speed up the seek operations.
 It is not a massive improvement but when time is at a premium every milli-seccond counts.
 To use fast seek you need to allocate a small buffer to the routine based on the cluster size of the file system.
-My basic maths showed this needed to be around 70 as the smallest FAT32 cluster size is 4096bytes (256MB–8GB) so 34 clusters tops, the equation is then (34+1)*2=70.
+My basic maths showed this needed to be around 70 as the smallest FAT32 cluster size is 4096bytes (256MB–8GB) so 34 clusters for a MDR file tops (MDR size is 137923bytes, 137923/4096=33.67), the equation is then (34+1)*2=70.
 This is based on nobody using <256MB SD Card and when using >8GB the cluster size only gets larger which decreases the buffer size.

 The code used to set-up fast seek is as follows: